 - EDUCATING international users with technical information and in-market support so they can optimise the value of Australian grain.

 AEGIC also offers commercial grain quality testing and food analysis for a range of valued clients in Sydney and Perth.
 Please click here for details.

-The Company was established in November 2012 by the Grains Research and Development Corporation (GRDC) and the WA State Government (through the Department of Agriculture and Food, Western Australia).
+AEGIC was established in November 2012 by the Grains Research and Development Corporation (GRDC) and the WA State Government.
+AEGIC has offices, laboratories, milling and baking facilities in Perth and Sydney.